DragonDeveloper0124/Magento-Ecommerce-CE--Custom-Features/README.md

 ## About

-This is a collection of small Magento CE modifications which are considered more or less as 'hacks'.
+This is a collection of small Magento CE modifications which are considered more or less 'hacks'.
 They are not written as clean modules.
-In some cases this might even be impossible todo.
+In some cases this might even be impossible to do.
 Use this code for inspiration or if time and budget is low and you just need to get things done.

 <br><br>